ruszkiew/sdwan/README.md

     test_site.py --deviceId 100.65.30.11

 The 'pytest.ini' file was included to ignore Warning Messages and output Verbose.

+## MISC

+ * Use 'watch' to repeat commands and look for difference
+ * Redirect ouptut to 'uuid' sed script to output only returned uuid
+ * Each major function has file with help contents.
+Use file for tab autocomplete when buidling out command.

 ## TODO
 See the GitHub 'Issues' tracker for a list of planned features/fixes.